This post may contain affiliate links. Please read our disclosure policy.

 - Worcestershire Sauce: This adds a lot of subtle flavors and richness to the beef.

-- Cabbage: I like using a coleslaw mix.
-It’s not as traditional as plain cabbage but I like the different colors of cabbage and the little bit of carrot.
+- Chopped Cabbage: I like using a coleslaw mix.
+It’s not as traditional as plain cabbage, but I like the different colors of cabbage and the little bit of carrot.

 - Cream of Mushroom Soup + Golden Mushroom Soup: I like to use one of each of these “cream of” soups.
-I think combined they create an amazingly deep mushroom flavored gravy to compliment the beef.
+When combined, they create an amazingly deep mushroom-flavored gravy to complement the beef.

-- Cheddar + Mozzarella Cheese: I like this combo of cheeses the best.
+- Cheddar + Mozzarella Cheese: I like a combination of shredded cheddar and shredded mozzarella cheese.
 Feel free to switch them up.
 Swiss is also delicious.

 Storing + Freezing + Make-Ahead

 - How Long Can You Keep This In The Fridge?
-This runza casserole with cream of mushroom soup will keep 4 days in the fridge.
-Place it in an airtight container or cover it tightly with cling wrap before putting it in the fridge.
+This runza casserole with cream of mushroom soup will keep for 4 days in the fridge.
+Before putting it in the fridge, place it in an airtight container or cover it tightly with cling wrap.

 - Can You Freeze This?
 Yes, you can freeze this crescent roll runza casserole.
-Store in an airtight container.
-Thaw in the refrigerator overnight before serving.
+Store it in an airtight container and thaw it in the refrigerator overnight before serving.

 - Food Safety: Here’s an article by the USDA on food safety and storage.

-This is delicious with my KFC coleslaw, brown sugar glazed carrots, crisp air fryer green beans, or fresh strawberry spinach salad.
+This is delicious with my KFC coleslaw, pineapple coleslaw, carrot salad, macaroni salad (my fav!), brown sugar glazed carrots, crisp air fryer green beans, or fresh strawberry spinach salad.

 How to Make Runza Casserole